Seagate Technology (STX)

 12. Balance Sheet Assessment

-13. Key Takeaways from Seagate Technology’s Q3 Results
+13. Key Takeaways from Seagate Technology’s Q4 Results

 It was good to see Seagate Technology beat analysts’ EPS expectations this quarter.
 We were also excited its adjusted operating income outperformed Wall Street’s estimates by a wide margin.
 Zooming out, we think this was a good print with some key areas of upside.
-The stock traded up 5.4% to $234.75 immediately following the results.
+The market seemed to be hoping for more, and the stock traded down 2.5% to $364.18 immediately after reporting.

 14. Is Now The Time To Buy Seagate Technology?

-There are things to like about Seagate Technology.
-Although its revenue has declined over the last five years, its growth over the next 12 months is expected to be higher.
+Seagate Technology possesses a number of positive attributes.
+Although its revenue growth was weak over the last five years, its growth over the next 12 months is expected to be higher.
 And while Seagate Technology’s low gross margins indicate some combination of pricing pressures or rising production costs, its expanding operating margin shows the business has become more efficient.
-On top of that, its solid ROIC suggests it has grown profitably in the past.
+On top of that, its rising cash profitability gives it more optionality.

-Seagate Technology’s P/E ratio based on the next 12 months is 21.9x.
-When scanning the semiconductor space, Seagate Technology trades at a fair valuation.
-If you’re a fan of the business and management team, now is a good time to scoop up some shares.
+Seagate Technology’s P/E ratio based on the next 12 months is 26x.
+Looking at the semiconductor space right now, Seagate Technology trades at a compelling valuation.
+If you believe in the company and its growth potential, now is an opportune time to buy shares.

-Wall Street analysts have a consensus one-year price target of $287.10 on the company (compared to the current share price of $257.75), implying they see 11.4% upside in buying Seagate Technology in the short term.
+Wall Street analysts have a consensus one-year price target of $356.18 on the company (compared to the current share price of $364.18).